A Real-World Laboratory

 Behind the scenes, all students are a part of the production crew which adds to the diversity of your skills and experience.
 Everyone staffs cameras, works on audio, and checks video playbacks.
 As you rise through the program, you'll have the opportunity to be a director and lead your peers through broadcasts.

-With up-to-date technology, NVU-Lyndon EJA students hone their craft with software, cameras, and audio systems that are used in newsrooms around the country.
+With up-to-date technology, broadcast and digital journalism majors hone their craft with software, cameras, and audio systems that are used in newsrooms around the country.
 News7 is now completely HD with Ikegami cameras, Avid newsroom software, GrassValley switchers, and the technology to broadcast live on location.

 A Rich History of Success

-When you sit down in our studio, you’re in the same newsroom where alumni who have gone on to work at ESPN, CBS, The Weather Channel, and other top media outlets honed their skills.
+When you sit down in our studio, you’re in the same newsroom where alumni who have gone on to work at ESPN, CBS, The Weather Channel, and other top media outlets started their careers.

 Since 2004, our students and daily News7 broadcast have garnered eighty regional and national awards, including being named a Top Twenty-Five Journalism program three years in a row and an Emmy as the nation's best college newscast.